 On the flip side, they also discussed side effects more frequently.
-Our reviews analysis found they were 5.8x more likely to say that the treatment had brought on symptoms of depression and 3.5x more likely to use words related to the topic of sadness.
+Our HRT reviews analysis found they were 5.8x more likely to say that the treatment had brought on symptoms of depression and 3.5x more likely to use words related to the topic of sadness.
 They also highlighted bleeding 15.0x more than those on ET.

 “I started on this 2 years ago but overcoming the side effects weren’t easy.
 Digestion was affected, ravenous appetite, no libido, hair falling out in clumps and 1 month into treatment I had to start antidepressants because of 3 – 4 hours of depression every day.”

 How drug review sentiment analysis can help with selling HRT to practitioners and health populations

-By conducting HRT drug reviews analysis for these two health populations, we’re able to highlight key areas where drug providers and health practitioners can tailor their messaging to improve HRT take up.
+By conducting HRT drug review sentiment analysis for these two health populations, we’re able to highlight key areas where drug providers and health practitioners can tailor their messaging to improve HRT take up.

 For ET treatments, it’s crucial to highlight the mental health benefits in addition to the physical benefits.
 Messaging should target a sophisticated audience that has done its research when it comes to drug dosage and formulation while being transparent about cost and whether insurance firms will cover it over a period of time is vital.

 When talking about EPT, both pharma firms and practitioners should emphasize that the treatment is a journey.
 They should explain that immediate symptom relief might be followed by side effects – which health populations will need to overcome.